StefanJohnsen/pyOBJExplorer/README.md

 ```
 # OBJ Data Parsing Capabilities

-The OBJExplorer's OBJ parser is processing a wide range of data encapsulated within Wavefront OBJ files.<br>
-It reads vertices, texture coordinates, normals and geometrical elements like points, lines, faces.<br>
+The OBJExplorer's OBJ parser is processing a wide range of data encapsulated within Wavefront OBJ files.
+It reads vertices, texture coordinates, normals and geometrical elements like points, lines, faces.
 Notably, it is capable of interpreting all types of faces, including triangles, quads, and more complex polygons (with both positive and negative indices).

 Here are some sample formats of faces that OBJ parser can interpret: